Fire Information

 Alternative options include:

-- Taking your green waste to Red Hill Waste Facility (Fees applicable)
+• Taking your green waste to Red Hill Waste Facility (fees apply).

 Solid Fuel BBQs, Pizza Ovens, Smokers and Fire Pits

-These can be used in the provided there is no declared Total Fire Ban and adequate precautions are taken:
+These can be used provided all adequate precautions are taken, and there is no declared Total Fire Ban and or a forecast of high, extreme, or catastrophic fire conditions.

 LPG Barbecues